Using Google Maps Trip Planner in 6 Easy Steps

 4. The inside scoop on places

 Want to know if that restaurant is worth your time?
-Google Maps has you covered:
+Google Maps has you covered.
+It provides reviews from other travelers, photos of the place, information on opening hours and prices, and traffic conditions.

 5. Customizability at its best